-Offered in departments other than classics, classical traditions courses give significant attention to Greek and/or Roman antiquity (history or literature) in translation.
+Offered in departments other than classics, classical traditions courses give significant attention to ancient Greece or Rome, or to the use of Greek or Roman culture in some later tradition.
 They may be used to satisfy certain major and minor requirements.
-Recently offered courses include www.cogsci.northwestern.edu
+To determine which current courses meet the criteria, students should consult the director of undergraduate studies.
+Courses that have recently met the criteria include cogsci.northwestern.edu

 - ART HIST 310-1,2

-- COMM ST 394

-- COMP LIT 211, 390

-- ENGLISH 311, 312, 383
+- ENGLISH 383

-- GERMAN 325

-- HISTORY 333

-- HUMANITIES 201

-- ITALIAN 265

 - PHIL 210-1, 310

 - POLI SCI 301

-- THEATRE 341-1
+- THEATRE 341-1, 345-1